-Monday Partly cloudy.
-Medium (40%) chance of showers and thunderstorms in the north.
-Winds NE/SE 15 to 25 km/h becoming light in the evening.
-Daytime maximum temperatures 25 to 30.
+Monday Mostly sunny.
+Medium (40%) chance of showers and thunderstorms in the northeast in the morning and early afternoon.
+Winds E/SE 15 to 20 km/h becoming light in the late afternoon then becoming E/SE 15 to 20 km/h in the evening.
+Daytime maximum temperatures 20 to 28.

-Wednesday Mostly sunny.
-Slight (30%) chance of a shower in the north in the afternoon and evening.
+Tuesday Partly cloudy.
+Medium (40%) chance of showers in the north in the afternoon and evening.
+Near zero chance of rain elsewhere.
 The chance of a thunderstorm.
-Winds E/SE 15 to 20 km/h turning N/NE during the morning then becoming light during the afternoon.
+Winds E/SE 15 to 25 km/h.

 Interior Weather Forecasts

 The Bureau of Meteorology (BoM) is currently developing a new climate model to improve seasonal forecasts for agriculturalists.

 Surf lifesavers have issued a warning to beachgoers as a large swell closes stretches of the New South Wales coastline.

 For most of Australia's frost-prone areas the frost season has started later than any other year since 2007 but now it has arrived with a shudder.